Homework Club

 I wanted to do something to make the transition easier.

 I found my partner in the Greater Pittsburgh Literacy Council.
 A nonprofit serving over 6,200, GPLC has offices in a housing complex where many of the teens lived.
 Myself, another librarian and 2 GPLC teachers set up a tutoring program in one of the offices.
 Thus Homework Club was born.
 Our first year we had 5 students.
 By the second year our enrollment doubled.
-I found more volunteers: a retired reading specialist and his wife, another librarian, and high school honor students from a neighboring community.
+I found more volunteers: a retired reading specialist, a math teacher, another librarian, and high school honor students from a neighboring community.

-Today we serve up to 30 teens over the school year.
-Besides coming for help in math, reading, social studies and science, these teens come for the sense of comraderie.
-Each week we swap stories, air grievances, share little victories.
-I know when Daruka has had a sleepless night or Ndey’s parents work until midnight, when Yahya has gotten into a fight at school.
-Each week I am amazed by their diligence and progress.
+By 2008 we were serving up to 30 teens over the school year.
+Besides coming for help in math, reading, social studies and science, these teens came for a sense of comradery.
+Each week we swapped stories, aired grievances, shared small victories.
+I knew when Daruka had a sleepless night or Ndey’s parents worked until midnight, when Yahya had gotten into a fight at school.
+Each week I was amazed by their diligence and progress.
 When Yahya started our program he read at a 3rd grade level and barely spoke.
-Today he is reading at grade level and playing varsity football.
+By the end, he was reading at grade level and playing varsity football.